 These magazine ads have largely disappeared, together with those for "spy cameras" one could hide in the palm of one's hand and "X-ray sunglasses" capable of penetrating women's clothes to reveal their underwear.
 I still see ads for toy microscopes reaching 1,200x, which is not outside the realm of the possible (especially if it is empty magnification).
 However, I see a possibly misleading way to specify the magnification of digital microscopes based on cheap webcams, typically advertised on Taobao and Aliexpress, and now making their way also onto Amazon.
 For example, the following ad titles are common on Aliexpress.
 Ads and seller names change frequently, so perform a search on Aliexpress.

-Since these microscopes are designed for repairing electronic PC boards, the 1,200x type has only coarse focusing, and the 600x type lacks a focusing mechanism (you focus by moving the subject held in your hands, or by bending a scarcely practical plastic gooseneck with plenty of backlash).
+Since these microscopes are designed for repairing electronic PC boards, the 1,200x type has only coarse focusing, and the 600x type often entirely lacks a focusing mechanism.
+You focus it by moving the subject held in your hands, or by bending a scarcely practical plastic gooseneck with plenty of backlash.
 A 600x or 1,200x real magnification, measured as customary for microscopes, would make focusing by these means impossible.
 Such a magnification would also be way too much for the job of repairing PC boards, and would require sophisticated and expensive optics to provide the working distance of several cm shown in the ads.
 The NA of these long-working-distance optics would necessarily be low, given the small diameter of the objective.

-The magnification specified in the ads is also suspiciously close to that obtained by squaring the estimated linear magnification (252 = 625, and 352 = 1,225), so I cannot exclude that these ads refer to area magnification instead of linear magnification.
+The magnification specified in the ads is also suspiciously close to that obtained by squaring the linear magnification estimated for these microscopes (252 = 625, and 352 = 1,225), so I cannot exclude that these ads refer to area magnification instead of linear magnification.
 They may be, in this respect, a reincarnation under a new guise of the misleading magazine ads for toy microscopes.

 A 300 Mpixel microscope camera for a few bucks?